dethspikee/notes/topics/what_is_internet.md

 throughout the world.
 Devices connected to the Internet are called **hosts** or **end systems**.

+Internet is also an infrastructure that provides services to applications.

 End systems are connected together by a network or **communication links** and **packet switches**.
 There are many different types of communication links, which are made up of different physical media, including coaxial